DmitryAlCh/mypage/_posts/2022-20-07-linux-commands.md

 title:  "Linux commands"
 date:   2022-05-30 18:17:11 +0200
 categories: [linux]
-published: false
+published: true
 ---

 Without Linux, computing and especially WEB would evolve in different way and most likely would be less affordable.
-Commands and approaches I use frequently are here.
+Summary of commands, I use frequently.

 ### Helpful commands